tomkoid/hotspot-checker-firmware/README.md

 After a successful project clone, you'll likely want to configure the project with `idf.py menuconfig` to change the Wi-Fi SSID and password of the hotspot and to change the backend endpoint with the correct backend password.

-These settings are located in `Wi-Fi Settings` and `Server Endpoint`.
+These settings are located in `Wi-Fi Settings` and `Server Settings`.

 ### Build and flash